 Introduction to version control with Git

-Day 1: Concepts and a basic workflow
+Day 1: Concepts and individual Git workflow

 Selina Baldauf